igorbrigadir/twitter-advanced-search/README.md

 `from:NASA filter:media -filter:images`

 Combine complex queries together with booleans and parentheses to refine your results.
+Spaces are implicit logical `AND`, but `OR` must be explicitly included.

-Example 1: I want mentions of either "puppy" or "kitten", with mentions of either "sweet" or "cute", excluding Retweets, with at least 10 likes.
+Example 1: I want mentions of either "puppy" or "kitten", AND with mentions of either "sweet" or "cute", excluding Retweets, with at least 10 likes.

-`(puppy OR kitten) AND (sweet OR cute) -filter:nativeretweets min_faves:10`
+`(puppy OR kitten) (sweet OR cute) -filter:nativeretweets min_faves:10`

 Example 2: I want mentions of "space" and either "big" or "large" by members of the NASA astronauts List, sent from an iPhone or twitter.com, with images, excluding mentions of #asteroid, since 2011.